 Even though the average US FICO score hit a new high of 704 in 2018, many Americans fall into hard times which could negatively impact their credit scores.
 In addition, some people have no credit at all.
 The main cause of bad credit is the consistent inability to pay the money back on time.
 Accidents happen.
 However, ‘bad credit’ is the main reason you may be turned away from buying a car and can’t get loan approval when you might need it the most.
 Know your credit situation and get a copy of your credit report before applying for a loan.

 Your bank is a convenient place to apply for financing since you already have a checking account with them.
-Existing customers may get discounts from their bank or other benefits.
+You can request to get a loan from your bank for many things, including your motorcycle.
+Motorcycle financing with your bank may get you discounts from the bank or other benefits.
 They typically will have all of the customer service and mobile apps that you are familiar with to manage your loans.
+Banks tend to be one of the more common places to get loans, but it is not your only option.

 You may be able to get the best rate on your motorcycle loan through your loan credit union.
 They also may have fewer fees that a bank may charge.
 However, you must join a Credit Union, which means there are membership requirements.
 These requirements can span from having a checking account to making one-time charitable donations to working for a specific employer.

 There are plenty of online lenders to shop through to get the best deal for an auto loan.
 Since they don’t have to operate physical locations, they typically have the lowest loan rates and you can apply from the comfort of your home.
+Many of the lenders allow you to get your money in a short amount of time, so the speed and ease of an online lender might be the right fit for you.
 These might be your best bet, but always make sure to compare rates before making a decision on your financing.

 If you can’t find motorcycle financing anywhere else, a personal loan like an installment loan can be used for inexpensive purchases.
-However, these loans will carry a much higher APR than a motorcycle loan, so consider all your other options first.
+With these, you make manageable, monthly payments with interest until the loan is paid off.
+These personal loans can also be available for those with poor credit.
+However, these loans will carry a much higher APR than a motorcycle loan as a result.
+Likewise, the loan terms of some personal loans can be very expensive and may even be difficult for you to pay off.
+Shop for the best loan terms and APR's from personal loan lenders.
+Consider all your other options first!

 Given the current economic impact of COVID-19, many manufacturers have responded to deal with falling motorcycle sales and potential increase in motorcycle loan defaults.
 Specifically, they’ve created programs to support those that have lost or are at risk of losing their paychecks.